eindhovenrb/vikings/README.md

       \ V /  | || . \ | || |\  | |_| |
        \_/  |___|_|\_\___|_| \_|\____|
                        T H E   G A M E

-### Why?

     This is @avdgaag's and @ariejan's entry for Eindhoven.rb Hackathon, march 2012.